GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ## Challenge 2: Get started with Gemini Code Assist

 ### Introduction
+TODO: Code base is poorly documented, add comments here Find a bug in the repository
+Write a test

-With a solid starting point for the Quotes app, it is time to build new business functionality using a test-driven development process assisted by Gemini.
+generate an OpenAPI spec to document the rest APIs for the Quotes app With a solid starting point for the Quotes app, it is time to build new business functionality using a test-driven development process assisted by Gemini.
 First, get a good understanding of what the Quotes application is currently doing, as well as a sense of how to prompt Gemini Code Assist.
 ### Description